 - The Dubbo stream, emphasising rural health around Dubbo, NSW.

-- Early clinical exposure as students will gain hands-on experience from as early as second week.
+- Early clinical exposure as students will gain hands-on experience from as early as the second week.

 - All students, upon enrolment, have access to a foundational knowledge course, which guarantees that they meet the prerequisite understanding in anatomy, physiology, molecular, and cell biology.